 Is It Possible To Backtest An EA/Robot?

-EA’s and robots are rapidly becoming a very popular way to trade the forex markets.
+EA’s and robots are rapidly becoming a very popular way to trade forex markets.
 They’re especially popular with part time traders that don’t want to/cannot dedicate a huge amount of time to the charts.

 You can backtest an EA over years of data very easily using the MT4 backtesting feature.
 Although this feature is fairly limited, if you’re looking to test an EA over 5+ years of data, this is going to be the best option in my opinion.